ulinja/hyprpy/docs/source/hyprpy.api-reference.utils.rst

 =============

 This is the utilities API reference.
-Here you will details about different Pyprland utility classes.
+Here you will details about different Hyprpy utility classes.

-.. automodule:: pyprland.utils
+.. automodule:: hyprpy.utils
    :members:
    :undoc-members:
    :show-inheritance: